Submit a Review & Earn an Amazon Gift Card

-Orally active, subtype-selective partial agonist at α4β2 nicotinic receptors (Ki values are 0.06, 240, 322 and 3540 nM for α4β2, α3β4, α7, α1βγδ receptors respectively).
+Varenicline tartrate is an orally active, subtype-selective partial agonist at α4β2 nicotinic receptors (Ki values are 0.06, 240, 322 and 3540 nM for α4β2, α3β4, α7, α1βγδ receptors respectively).
 Reduces nicotine-evoked dopamine release in vitro and decreases nicotine self-administration in vivo.
+Also potently activates PSAM4-5-HT3 and PSAM4-GlyR chimeric ion channels (EC50 values are 4 and 1.6 nM, respectively)

 Sold for research purposes under agreement from Pfizer Inc.